eleonorakuteva/python-console-scripts/README.md

 # python-console-scripts
 ***A collection of small Python scripts and console-based exercises for practice and learning.***

+## 🐍 library_system.py
+This Python script implements a simple **Library Management System** where users can borrow and return books, and librarians can manage the book collection.
+#### 🔎 Includes:
+🔹 Classes and objects (OOP)
+🔹 Inheritance (Librarian inherits from User)
+🔹 Class methods and static methods
+🔹 Conditions and loops
+🔹 String formatting

 ## 🐍 password_report.py
 This Python script analyzes a given password and generates a detailed report on its composition and estimated strength.
 #### 🔎 Includes: